invariantlabs-ai/docs/docs/gateway/agent-integrations/microsoft-autogen.md

 # Microsoft AutoGen Integration

+<div class='subtitle'>Integrate Gateway with AutoGen</div>

-[Microsoft AutoGen]((https://github.com/microsoft/autogen)) is an open-source programming framework for building AI agents and facilitating cooperation among multiple agents to solve tasks.
+[Microsoft AutoGen](https://github.com/microsoft/autogen) is an open-source programming framework for building AI agents and facilitating cooperation among multiple agents to solve tasks.

 You can easily modify the AutoGen setup to use the Invariant Gateway.

 ## Getting the Invariant API Key

+First, you need to obtain your Invariant API key.
+This key is essential for authenticating your requests to the Invariant Gateway.

 Visit the [Explorer Documentation](https://explorer.invariantlabs.ai/docs/explorer) to learn how to obtain your own API key.

 ## Code

+You can now use the Invariant Gateway with your AutoGen client as follows:

 ```python
 import asyncio
 from autogen_agentchat.agents import AssistantAgent